damian-lis/Talk-to-Gisapia-and-the-Others/README.md

 <br/>

-In the case of composing a message by a user, some of the solutions are the same, except for delaying sending the message.

-Below is an example of a function that is called when the user sends a message (scripts/index.js):
+In the case of composing a message by a user, some of the solutions are the same, except for delaying sending the message.Below is an example of a function that is called when the user sends a message (scripts/index.js):

 ```
 const handleUserTalking = (userMessage) => {